MyGamesDevelopmentAcc/MyBags/QUERY_ATTRIBUTES.md

 - **5 - Reagent**: Materials used in crafting recipes, such as enchanting materials.
 - **6 - Projectile**: Arrows or bullets, used with certain ranged weapons.
 (Mostly deprecated after changes to ranged weapons in WoW)
 - **7 - Trade Goods**: Items used for professions and crafting that don’t fit under other categories.
+- **8 - Item Enhancement**: Items used to enhance power of tools, weapon or armor.
 - **9 - Recipe**: Crafting recipes for professions like Alchemy, Blacksmithing, and Cooking.
 - **10 - Money**: Currency in the game (though this is rarely used as an item type in common queries).
 - **11 - Quiver**: Items that were used to store projectiles (e.g., arrows).
 This item type is mostly deprecated.